pydantic/pydantic/docs/concepts/json_schema.md

 ### Using `field_title_generator`

-The `field_title_generator` parameter can be used to dynamically generate the title for a field based on its name.
+The `field_title_generator` parameter can be used to programmatically generate the title for a field based on its name and info.
 This is similar to the field level `field_title_generator`, but the `ConfigDict` option will be applied to all fields of the class.

 See the following example: